nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 The `tee.advisory-ids` extension allows the Attester to report known security advisories and a Reference Values Provider (RVP) to assert updated security advisories.

-The `$tee-advisory-ids-type` is used to specify a set of security advisories identified by a string identifier.
+The `$tee-advisory-ids-type` is used to specify a set of security advisories, where each is identified by a string identifier.
 Evidence may report a set of advisories the Attester believes are relevant.
 The set of advisories are constrained by the `set-of-set-type` structure.

 A Reference Values expression record is defined for this extension that applies the disjoint set operation to determine if there are advisories outstanding.
-If no advisories are outstanding then the empty set signiifies successful matching.
+If no advisories are outstanding, then the empty set signifies successful matching.

 The `$tee-advisory-ids-type` is a list of advisories when used as Endorsements or Evidence and a disjoint set